“God made me a singer, and I just sang.” – Deanna Durbin

 Below, a rare photo signed with her real name: Edna May Durbin.
 [Note the spelling of her middle name: May.]

 I like Deanna Durbin’s first two features, Three Smart Girls and 100 Men and a Girl and most of her other films including her basically non-singing murder mystery Lady on a Train.
 But my own two personal favorites are Mad About Music and Spring Parade.
-Spring Parade has never been released on DVD but can be watched on YouTube.
+Spring Parade (at this writing) has never been released on DVD but can be watched on YouTube.

 Here’s an excerpt from the New York Times obituary: